TENDE: Transfer Entropy Neural Diffusion Estimation: Further details on the synthetic benchmark and additional experiments

 \subsection{Details on the experimental benchmark}

-All the stochastic systems analyzed in this study were simulated using the publicly available code at the following link\footnote{\hyperlink{https://github.com/dkornai/TE_datasim}{TE\_datasim}} provided by \citet{kornai2025agm}, ensuring consistency with the original experimental setup.
-The implementations of the NPEET\footnote{\hyperlink{https://github.com/gregversteeg/NPEET?tab=readme-ov-file}{NPEET}} \citep{steeg_information-theoretic_2013} and AGM\footnote{\hyperlink{https://github.com/dkornai/AGM-TE/tree/main/agm_te}{AGM\_TE}} \citep{kornai2025agm} estimators were obtained from their respective open-source GitHub repositories.
+All the stochastic systems analyzed in this study were simulated using the publicly available code at the following link\footnote{\href{https://github.com/dkornai/TE_datasim}{TE\_datasim}} provided by \citet{kornai2025agm}, ensuring consistency with the original experimental setup.
+The implementations of the NPEET\footnote{\href{https://github.com/gregversteeg/NPEET?tab=readme-ov-file}{NPEET}} \citep{steeg_information-theoretic_2013}, AGM\footnote{\href{https://github.com/dkornai/AGM-TE/tree/main/agm_te}{AGM\_TE}} \citep{kornai2025agm}, TREET\footnote{\href{https://github.com/omerlux/TREET}{TREET}} \citep{luxembourg2025treet}, and Tigramite \citep{runge2019detecting}\footnote{\href{https://github.com/jakobrunge/tigramite}{Tigramite}} were used with their default settings.
 Furthermore, the MINE-based transfer entropy estimator was implemented by leveraging the formulation of transfer entropy as the difference between two mutual information terms (see \Eqref{eq:mis}), which allows for the application of neural estimation techniques originally developed for mutual information.
-In this case, the implementation was obtained using the Benchmarking Mutual Information package\footnote{\hyperlink{https://pypi.org/project/benchmark-mi/}{Benchmarking Mutual Information}}.
-The implementation of TENDE was based on the publicly available code for MINDE\footnote{\hyperlink{https://github.com/MustaphaBounoua/minde}{MINDE}}, adapting it to the transfer entropy estimation framework.
+In this case, the implementation was obtained using the Benchmarking Mutual Information package\footnote{\href{https://pypi.org/project/benchmark-mi/}{Benchmarking Mutual Information}}.
+The implementation of TENDE was based on the publicly available code for MINDE\footnote{\href{https://github.com/MustaphaBounoua/minde}{MINDE}}, adapting it to the transfer entropy estimation framework.
 For the TENDE variants that include $\sigma$ as a hyperparameter, we set $\sigma = 1$, following the configuration adopted in \citet{franzese2023minde}, where this value was shown to yield stable and reliable performance across a variety of stochastic systems.
 Furthermore, as in \citet{franzese2023minde}, importance sampling was employed during the estimation of transfer entropy.
 Finally, for all models, the default hyperparameters provided in their original implementations were used during training to ensure fair and reproducible comparisons.
+Tigramite was excluded from the stacking benchmarks beyond 10 dimensions due to scalability constraints.
+For the 70-dimensional benchmarks with $T = 50000$, the number of training epochs for TREET was reduced due to numerical instabilities (NaN losses) encountered under the default configuration.